jordipbou/frMIDI/README.md

 JavaScript functional reactive MIDI library.

-Functions are curried and parameters ordered for correct composing of functions.

-Package is ready for node and browser usage (although on node WebMIDI API is not present and input/output functions can not be used without a plugin like jzz library).

 ## Why reactive?

 It's difficult with current tools to process MIDI in the time-domain.
 Using rxjs (or other reactive frameworks) allows using already created and tested functions that work in time-domain in an easier way.

 ## Why functional?

-Testing.
+Functional programming allows easier testing and function composition.

+Functions are curried and parameters ordered for correct composing of functions.

 # Installation

 ## In node

     npm install frmidi

+For input/output in node it's necessary to use JZZ library navigator implementation.

 ## In the browser